 Normally, Tibet is open for most of the year, with very few times throughout the year when it is closed to international tourists.

-The Tibetan New Year celebrations are a major part of the religious culture of the Tibetan people, and is the most important ceremony in the region.
+The Tibetan New Year celebrations are a major part of the religious culture of the Tibetan people and are the most important ceremony in the region.
 The closure of the region during the Losar period varies somewhat, with the dates for Losar changing each year depending on the Tibetan calendar.

 A sample of Tibet Travel Permit we have obtained for our clients.

-Some Regions are not Open for Travelling
+Some Regions in Tibet are not Open for Traveling

 While most of Tibet is opening up to tourism, and there are now only a few places that it is harder to get to, there are some areas of this high-altitude plateau that are almost completely inaccessible.
 These are mostly in the areas of northern Tibet, in Nagqu and Ngari prefectures at the highest altitudes.

-Mount Kailash and Lake Namtso May Close in Winter Time
+Mount Kailash and Lake Namtso May Close in Winter

 There are also areas of Tibet that are not open at certain times of the year due to inclement weather situations.
 When the weather on the plateau becomes too cold and snow-bound in the winter months, places like Mount Kailash and Lake Namtso often become almost impossible to get to.